IBM/pfloat/README.md

 supported by the `cmath` library).
 Last not least, we also implemented various vector operations, in particular multiply add and similar.

+It's worth noting that a CPU cache line size of 64 bytes - as is in widespread use - can hold 64 pfloat8 elements, or one pfloat8 8x8 matrix.

 We applied template programming to enable straight forward use of different pfloat types.
-For example, it is easily possible to use multyply-add with one vector (weights?) be represented in upfloa8l, the other vector (inputs?) represented as pfloat8h, with the result returned a pfloat16h.
+For example, it is easily possible to use multyply-add with one vector (weights?) be represented in upfloa8low, the other vector (inputs?) represented as pfloat8h, with the result returned a pfloat16high.
 This can deliver up to 10bits of resolution in the result.

-It's worth noting that a CPU cache line size of 64 bytes - as is in widespread use - can hold 64 pfloat8 elements, or one pfloat8 8x8 matrix.

-A multiply-add operation of a first vector consisting of unsigned element type `upfloat8lhigh` (e.g. cell output) values with a second vector consisting of signed element type `pfloat8low` (e.g. synaptic weights) values, each input vector having 64 elements (and hence consuming 64 Bytes
+Such a multiply-add operation of a first vector consisting of unsigned element type `upfloat8lhigh` (e.g. cell output) values with a second vector consisting of signed element type `pfloat8low` (e.g. synaptic weights) values, each input vector having 64 elements (and hence consuming 64 Bytes